raspberrypilearning/flip-treat-webcards/en/step_7.md

 **ImageName:** Dango01.png or Dango02.png
 **TreatName:** Dango
-**TreatDescription:** A dumping made from rice flour and served on a skewer.
+**TreatDescription:** A dumpling made from rice flour and served on a skewer.

 --- /collapse ---